 What is HIV and how is it transmitted?

-In Australia, HIV is most commonly transmitted through anal or vaginal sex without the use of condoms or other prevention methods, like PrEP (an HIV prevention drug) or ‘undetectable viral load’ (when a person with HIV has very low levels of the virus in their body).
+- Having unprotected sex without using other prevention methods – like PrEP (an HIV prevention drug) or ‘undetectable viral load’ or U=U (when a person with HIV has very low levels of the virus in their body).